 rWCHC is a project aimed at implementing a versatile weather-compensated central heating controller.
-The goal is to provide accurate and optimal temperature control based on outdoor temperature variations, building structure and occupant habits, in order to maximize comfort and reduce power usage (minimize both the impact on the environment and the energy bill).
+The goal is to provide smart, accurate and optimal temperature control based on outdoor temperature variations, building structure and occupant habits, in order to maximize comfort and reduce power usage (minimize both the impact on the environment and the energy bill).
 The system is designed to be scalable and remote operable (via internet connection).

 This project is composed of two parts: a custom-designed hardware module to perform the actual power control on heating appliances, and a software module which is meant to run on a Raspberry Pi host to perform all computations and enhanced logic control.
 The rPi host also provides power to the hardware module which doesn’t need an external power supply.